2020 North Macedonian parliamentary election: Albanian parties

-The Democratic Union for Integration (DUI), which is the largest Albanian party in N. Macedonia and has been part of most government coalitions since the 2002 elections, announced its candidacy early on.
+The Democratic Union for Integration (DUI), which is the largest Albanian party in North Macedonia and has been part of most government coalitions since the 2002 elections, announced its candidacy early on.
 It campaigned under the stated goal of electing an ethnic Albanian Prime Minister of North Macedonia for the first time.
 Its candidate for Prime Minister was Naser Ziberi, former Minister of Labour within SDSM-led government of North Macedonia.

 On 19 February, the Alliance for Albanians (ASh) and Alternativa announced their own electoral coalition (ASA).
 ASA stands in opposition to DUI and is headed by Ziadin Sela, former mayor of Struga.

 On 27 February, SDSM and the BESA Movement, a social-democratic Albanian party announced that they would run together, this was the first time a Macedonian and an Albanian party agreed to form a pre-election coalition.

 The Democratic Party of Albanians (DPA/PDSh) is the smallest Albanian ethnic party in terms of electoral power that participated in the elections.
 Its president and electoral list carrier is Menduh Thaçi.